haberdashPI/SignalOperators.jl/README.md

 SignalOperators is a [Julia](https://julialang.org/) package that aims to provide a clean interface for generating and manipulating signals: typically sounds, but any signal regularly sampled in time could be manipulated.

 This package remains in an experimental stage.
 The tests all seem to be passing locally, and it seems to be working for the few small examples I've tried.
 It is not yet well battle tested, and I am still thinking through tests to verify all functionality.
-I also make no guarantees regarding performance.
+As of yet, I also make no guarantees regarding performance.

 ```julia
 using SignalOperators